 range: The range of cells you want to count

-criteria: The criteria that controls which cells should be counted.
+criteria: The criteria that control which cells should be counted.
 You need to insert your choice where.

 Let’s write the formula for counting the Customer Name in our example Excel workbook